mpchadwick/mpchadwick.github.io/_posts/2017-12-19-performance-vs-auditability.md

 ---
 layout: blog-single
 title:  Performance vs. Auditability
-description: Have anyone ever told you they turn off logging for performance reasons?
+description: Has anyone ever told you they turn off logging for performance reasons?
 This posts explores the tradeoffs of performance and auditability.
 date: December 19, 2017
 image:
 tags: [Thoughts]